Insanityandme/evacuation-app/README.md

 It includes:
 1. Front-end for administrators to register and edit users and simulate an alarm.
 2. Front-end for iOS/Android for three types of users
-3. Back-end API to talk to communicate and store data
+3. Back-end API to communicate and store data
 4. A indoor-positioning system for users in need of emergency help.

 This applications backend is written in Java with the Spring Boot framework.